peeveen/karaokemanagerwinampdriver/README.md

 A KaraokeManager driver for Winamp.

 - For CDG visuals, you need to have a suitable CDG plugin installed.
-(I heartily recommend this one)[https://github.com/peeveen/gen_cdgPro], though (others are available)[https://winampheritage.com/plugin/cdg-plug-in/100775].
+[I heartily recommend this one](https://github.com/peeveen/gen_cdgPro), though [others are available](https://winampheritage.com/plugin/cdg-plug-in/100775).
 - For key changes, you need to have the [Pacemaker plugin](https://www.surina.net/pacemaker/) installed.

 ### To use